RedisLabs/redislabs-docs/content/kubernetes/security/ldap.md

         --from-literal=password=<password>
     ```
     The secret must:
-    - reside within the same namespace as the `RedisEnterpriseCluster` custom resource
+    - Reside within the same namespace as the `RedisEnterpriseCluster` custom resource.
-    - include a `dn` key with the distinguished name for the user performing the query (such as `cn=admin,dc=example,dc=org`)
+    - Include a `dn` key with the distinguished name for the user performing the query (such as `cn=admin,dc=example,dc=org`).
-    - include a `password` key with the bind password
+    - Include a `password` key with the bind password.

     Replace the `<placeholders>` in the command above with your own values.